 - 200,000 civilians have been killed in direct violence by all parties to these conflicts.

-- US government funding of reconstruction efforts in Iraq and Afghanistan has totaled over $170 billion.
-Most funds have gone towards arming security forces in both countries.
+- U.S. government funding of reconstruction efforts in Iraq and Afghanistan has totaled over $170 billion.
+Most funds have gone toward arming security forces in both countries.

 - Both Iraq and Afghanistan continue to rank extremely low in global studies of political freedom.

-While the Costs of War project incorporates as much data as possible in its calculations, Crawford says there are still billion of dollars not accounted for in the estimated cost.
+While the Costs of War project incorporates as much data as possible in its calculations, Crawford notes in the report that there are still billions of dollars not accounted for in the estimated cost.